ImperialCollegeLondon/PyProBE/_sources/developer_guide/adding_a_cycler.rst.txt

    It is very likely that the base :func:`~pyprobe.cyclers.basecycler.BaseCycler.get_imported_dataframe` will work for you, in which case you will not need this function.
-In the :class:`~pyprobe.cyclers.biologic.Biologic` class, this method is used when there are multiple `ModuloBat` files being read, to concatenate the dataframes while ensuring that the step number does not reduce to zero when the start of one file ends and another begins.
+In the :class:`~pyprobe.cyclers.biologic.BiologicMB` class, this method is used when there are multiple `ModuloBat` files being read to concatenate the dataframes while ensuring that the step number does not reduce to zero when the start of one file ends and another begins.